 - Providing proof of car insurance with an SR-22

 Have you been arrested for a DUI?
 Hiring an attorney early on will better help your chances of preserving your right to drive.
 Once a conviction has been made, the penalties stand.
-However, if you have an attorney like Leffler Renfroe fighting on your side, you have a better chance at keeping your driver’s license or even getting your charges reduced.Contact one of our Memphis DUI defense lawyers today.
+However, if you have an attorney like the Law Office of Stephen R. Leffler, P.C. fighting on your side, you have a better chance at keeping your driver’s license or even getting your charges reduced.Contact one of our Memphis DUI defense lawyer today.